kasargeant/pageant/src/README.md

 ![PAGEANT](/docs/img/pageant_logo.png)

-## One console to rule them all!!!
+### Smart and seamless colored console output across all devices.

 ![Smart sheep?](/docs/img/sheep_1024.png)

-### ...smart and seamless colored console output across all devices.
+No configuration necessary.

-[ *No prototypes were harmed in the making of this movie!* ]
+[ *And no prototypes were harmed in the making of this movie!* ]

 ## ABOUT